freeCodeCamp/guide/src/pages/articles/certificates/use-hex-code-to-mix-colors/index.md

 ---
-title: Use Hex Code To Mix Colors
+title: Use Hex Code to Mix Colors
 ---
 Orange is pure red, mixed with some green, and no blue.